Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Aurora Cannabis, Inc. (ACB)

 Shareholders with losses exceeding $50,000 are encouraged to contact the firm

 LOS ANGELES, Nov.
-16, 2020 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming December 1, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Aurora Cannabis, Inc. ("Aurora" or the "Company") (NYSE: ACB) securities between February 13, 2020 and September 4, 2020,inclusive (the "Class Period").
+20, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming December 1, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Aurora Cannabis, Inc. (“Aurora” or the “Company”) (: ACB) securities between February 13, 2020 and September 4, 2020,inclusive (the “Class Period”).

+If you suffered a loss on your Aurora investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/aurora-cannabis-inc/.
+You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected]com or visit our website at www.glancylaw.com to learn more about your rights.

 On September 8, 2020, the Company announced that it expected to record up to $1.8 billion in goodwill impairment charges in fourth quarter 2020.
 According to Aurora’s press release, these charges included “up to $90 million” in fixed asset impairment charges “due to production facility rationalization, and a charge of approximately $140 million in the carrying value of certain inventory, predominantly trim, in order to align inventory on hand with near term expectations for demand.”